hotzsauce/pfuncs/README.md

 ### To-Do ###
-* Implement the minumum, maximum, CDF, and PDF functions
 * Allow for complex numbers.
 Went to all that trouble to implement _e_ - might as well make use of it